F3C PRICING & PAYMENTS

 Why Tier 3 exists:

-People of color often end up doing emotional, intellectual, and/or relational labor in multiracial anti-racism spaces, whether intentionally or not.
-Offering a reduced rate is one way we honor and redistribute for that labor, while ensuring the space remains accessible and just.
+People of the global majority often end up doing emotional, intellectual, and relational labor in multiracial anti-racism spaces, whether intentionally or not.
+At the same time, we recognize that systemic racism has created persistent inequities in wealth and economic security, making financial access unequal from the start.
+Offering a reduced rate is one way we practice redistribution by honoring that labor and reducing barriers to participation.

 At the same time, we recognize that barriers to participation are not experienced by people of color alone.
 Financial access can be shaped by many intersecting realities, including class, disability, caregiving responsibilities, immigration experiences, chronic illness, employment instability, and other forms of systemic inequity.
 This tier is intended for anyone who experiences meaningful barriers to participation and would benefit from additional access support.